euan-wilkinson/euan-wilkinson/README.md

 - Python (1 yr)
 - C# (6 months)

-I’m currently working on:
-- Learning C# & Unity for game developmnent.
+I’m currently working on learning C# & Unity for game development.

 If you're looking for the artefact from my Final Year Project, it can be accessed by downloading the Expo Go app and following this link: exp://exp.host/@euan-wilkinson/proto2